Conservation

 BirdsCaribbean – Thanks so much for putting Caribbean birds and birding on the map, for creating awareness, for executing conservation and for training of teachers and guides on the islands.

-Reserve Naturelle de St Martin – The EUR 2 per Birding Tour guest go toward the mandatory contribution for the Reserve Naturelle de St Martin, so we can visit and enjoy the birds at one of the greatest birding areas on St Martin: Les Salines d’Orient.
+Reserve Naturelle de St Martin – Per Birding Tour guest a mandatory contribution for the Reserve Naturelle de St Martin is paid, so we can visit and enjoy the birds at one of the greatest birding areas on St Martin: Les Salines d’Orient.

-Left: Tadzio Bervoets accepting the donation for Nature Foundation
+Left: Tadzio Bervoets accepting a donation for Nature Foundation

-Right: Mark Yokoyama and Jennifer Yereks accepting the donation for Les Fruits de Mer
+Right: Mark Yokoyama and Jennifer Yerkes accepting a donation for Les Fruits de Mer

 Sint Maarten Nature Foundation – Thank you Tadzio Bervoets and team for working so hard to protect and improve St Maarten’s nature.
 Your efforts are very much appreciated.